Support Greeley Museums’ Capital Campaign!

-Interested in donating or loaning an item to the City of Greeley Museums?
-If you have an item that relates to Greeley, Weld County and/or Northeastern Colorado and potentially has historic relevance, please contact the Museum’s Registrar JoAnna Luth Stull at 970-350-9250.
+If you have an item in good condition that relates to Greeley, Weld County, and/or Northeastern Colorado and potentially has historic relevance, please contact the Museum’s Registrar JoAnna Luth Stull at 970-350-9250.
 Appointments with the registrar must be made in advance for items to be considered.

 To help expedite the donation process, please have the following ready: information about the original owner, names of people who used the item and when (circa dates), the artifact’s size and condition, and a current photograph of the item.
 Early photos of the item are helpful, but not required.

-Items dropped off at any Greeley Museum site without being pre-arranged with the Registrar are considered abandoned property, subject to Colorado Statute (CRS 38-14).
+All donations and loans must be approved by the Acquisitions Committee in order to be accepted by the City of Greeley Museums.
+Items dropped off at any Greeley Museums site without being pre-arranged with the Registrar are considered abandoned property, subject to Colorado Statute (CRS 38-14).
 These items will likely have to be destroyed.

 Bequests and Legacy Gifts

 You have the power to make a lasting impact on the City of Greeley Museums through a bequest or through other planned giving.
 Our hope is that you will let us know about your planned gift so we can recognize you accordingly.
 Please consider the City of Greeley Museums in your estate planning today.